 - Kang2009erg - red ginseng ( giseng radix rubra ) effective against aging of skin exposed to UVB (mouse).

 - Kostyleva2010rab - red ginseng effective against the development of skin neoplasms in radiation-accelerated aging (mouse).

 - Chae2009ecm - A strange report on the selective effect of Compound K , the intestinal metabolite of protopanaxadiol panaxosides, against irradiated cancer cells .
 The mechanism of such selectivity would be of great interest to me.

 Other radioprotective plants

 While scientists like to study effects on model plants such as ginseng, the practical TCE uses a combination of multiple plants.
 For example, Kim2002reb is an effective combination of herbs against ginseng ( Panax ginseng ), radix angelicae , rhizoma cimicifugae, and radix bupleuri .
 The Chinese gang itself is effective against radiation ( Zhao2012scr ), and Taiwan is the most commonly prescribed TCM vermin in patients with breast cancer ( Lai2012ppc ).
-In terms of content, Chinese crowns resemble other types of holes, including our medical crown ( Angelica archangelica ).
+From the point of view of content substances, Chinese crowns resemble other types of holes, including our medical crown ( Angelica archangelica ).